<?xml version="1.0" encoding="UTF-8"?>

 <p>On the next screen you should see Advanced Boot Options.</p>

-<p>If for some reason you don&#8217;t get this screen, restart the laptop and press on the F8 key again.</p>
+<p>If for some reason you don&#8217;t get this screen, restart and try the F8 key again.</p>

 <p>From all available options select the very first line: Repair Your Computer and press on the Enter key.</p>

-<p><img class="alignnone" title="Advanced Boot Options" src="http://www.laptoprepair101.com/wp-images/Laptop-OS-reinstall/System-Restore-02-HP.jpg" alt="" width="480" height="311" /></p>
+<p><img decoding="async" loading="lazy" class="alignnone" title="Advanced Boot Options" src="https://www.laptoprepair101.com/wp-images/Laptop-OS-reinstall/System-Restore-02-HP.jpg" alt="" width="480" height="311" /></p>

 <p><strong>STEP 3.</strong></p>